huss535/collabTale/README.md

 ### Phase 2

 - Creating search and filtering features.
-- Adding in more sign in features.
+- Adding in more sign in providers.
 - Improivng on the website's styling.
 - Adding a layer of complexity to adding entries to other users' stories (i.e. Creating a voting system for new entries or the option of pending approval from the story's original creator)
+- Review website security specs , update if required.

 ## Design